NicoHood/SecureLoader/Readme.md

   the flashing tool sends the 2 challenges and the bootloader has to answer both. with the 1st you can trust the bootloader if you trust your pc. with the 2nd you can send the answer to the vendor and he can verify this challenge as well.

+The (symmetric key) should **not always** be used to authenticate the bootloader at **every startup**, since the PC then always have the key stored, use the firmware instead for this purpose

 Other option via UID (one time only)
 1) enter uid request code in the app, press enter
 2) check the returned code is the good one